pdjr-n2k/ROM106/README.md

 The project consists of a microcontroller-based hardware design and associated firmware.
-The stock firmware realizes an NMEA 2000 compliant switchbank interface that transmits
+The stock firmware realizes an NMEA 2000 switchbank interface that transmits
 [PGN 127501 Binary Switch Status]() messages and responds to
 [PGN 127502 Binary Switch Control]() messages.